Unidata/awips2/docs/index.md

 [http://www.hdfgroup.org/HDF5/](http://www.hdfgroup.org/HDF5/)

 [**Hierarchical Data Format (v.5)**][hdf5] is the primary data storage format used by AWIPS for processed grids, satellite and radar imagery and other products.
-Similar to netCDF, developed and supported by Unidata, HDF5 supports multiple types of data within a single file.
+Similar to netCDF, developed and supported by NSF Unidata, HDF5 supports multiple types of data within a single file.
 For example, a single HDF5 file of radar data may contain multiple volume scans of base reflectivity and base velocity as well as derived products such as composite reflectivity.
 The file may also contain data from multiple radars.
 HDF5 data is stored on the EDEX server in `/awips2/edex/data/hdf5/`.

 ### PyPIES